The setting is magical, the short stretch of beach is sugar sand, the reef right in

 - Reservation Options:

-- TripAdvisor is proud to partner with Booking.com, Hotels.com, Agoda, Expedia and HotelQuickly so you can book your Sangat Island Dive Resort reservations with confidence.
+- TripAdvisor is proud to partner with Booking.com, Expedia, Hotels.com, Ctrip TA and Agoda so you can book your Sangat Island Dive Resort reservations with confidence.
 We help millions of travelers each month to find the perfect hotel for both vacation and business trips, always with the best discounts and special offers.

 - Also Known As: